 On 28 January 2013, the Group announced it had entered into a Liquidity Facility Agreement and an associated Promissory Note (together the "Liquidity Facility") with Windsor Capital Partners Limited ("Windsor Capital").
 Under the Liquidity Facility TomCo has issued and allotted 100 million ordinary shares of 0.5p each ("Ordinary Shares"), representing an increase of 6% on the then current number of shares in issue, to Windsor Capital in exchange for the Promissory Note.
-The Liquidity Facility allows the Company to access capital using the natural liquidity that is available in the Company's shares in a more cost-effective manner than a traditional equity line product (Note 23).
+After suspending the Liquidity Facility on 28 May 2013, it was reinstated on 23 September 2013 and amended by way of introducing a floor price of 2p per share and limiting the maximum net amount raised following the announcement to one million pounds.
+Shares that are not sold during the life of the Facility will be returned to the Group and cancelled.
+The Liquidity Facility allows the Group to access capital using the natural liquidity that is available in the Group's shares in a more cost-effective manner than a traditional equity line product.

-On 7 March, the Group announced that it had successfully raised £1.781 million, before expenses, through a share placing of 148,406,526 new ordinary shares of 0.5p each at a price of 1.2p per share.
-The Placing was supported by a number of new financial institutions as well as other existing shareholders.
-The gross proceeds from the Placing are to be used by TomCo for advancing permitting required for commercial production at the Company's Holliday project and for general working capital purposes.
+On 7 March 2013, the Group announced that it had successfully raised £1.781 million, before expenses, through a share placing of 148,406,526 new ordinary shares of 0.5p each at a price of 1.2p per share.
+The Placing was supported by a number of new financial institutions as well as certain existing shareholders.
+The net proceeds from the Placing are being used by TomCo to advance the permits required for commercial production at the Group's Holliday project and for general working capital purposes.